Juke34/AliNe/README.md

 Among all the produceds metrics, "Error rate", "Non-primary", "Reads mapped", "% Mapped", "Total seqs"" are reported at the top of the `multiqc_report.html` file in a table called `General Statistics` ([see below](#general-statistics)).
 These fields correspond to the following information :

-  * Error rate - The percentage of mismatches between the aligned reads and the reference genome (mismatches (NM) / bases mapped (CIGAR))
+  * Error rate - The percentage of mismatches between the aligned reads and the reference (mismatches (NM) / bases mapped (CIGAR))
-  * Non-primary - Non-primary alignments is the number of reads that are aligned to multiple locations in the reference genome.
+  * Non-primary - Non-primary alignments is the number of reads that are aligned to multiple locations in the reference.
-  * Reads mapped - The number of reads that are successfully aligned to the reference genome.
+  * Reads mapped - The number of reads that are successfully aligned to the reference.
   * % Mapped - The percentage of total reads that are mapped.
 Calculated from reads mapped / total sequences
   * Total seqs - The total number of reads in the BAM